 Heroin is made from morphine, which is derived from the seed pods of the poppy plant.
 Morphine is often used as a strong pain reliever in hospitals.
-Heroin is a more concentrated, synthesized form which is rendered in its pure form as a white powder or mixed with other substances, such as sugar, starch, powdered milk or quinine.
-This powder can be smoked, snorted or injected.
+Heroin is a more concentrated, synthesized form that is rendered in its pure form as a white powder or mixed with other substances, such as sugar, starch, powdered milk, or quinine.
+This powder can be smoked, snorted, or injected.1

 It may also appear as a sticky, dark substance, often called black tar heroin.
 This form of heroin is not as pure as the white powder because it is not as highly processed.
 Created by drug cartels in an attempt to cut costs and increase profits, black tar heroin use in the United States is on the rise as a result of its low price.

 How Is Heroin Used?